emanbuc/ASL-Recognition-Deep-Learning/README.md

 # American Sign Language Recognition with Deep Learning

 Sign languages are a group a communication languages that use a combination of manual articulations in combination with non-manual elements to convey messages.
 There are different sign language with variability in hand shape, motion profile, and position of the hand, face, and body parts contributing to each sign.
 Each country generally has its own native sign language, and some have more than one: the current edition of [Ethnologue](https://www.ethnologue.com/subgroups/sign-language) lists 144 sign languages.

 The simplest class of sign languages, know as fingerspelling systems is limited to a collection of manual sign that representing the symbol of an alphabet.

-Sign language recognition and translation is one of the application areas of human computer interaction (HCI) where signs are recognized and then translated and converted to text or voice and at symbol, word or sentence level

-In this demo project we are going to create two different models to accomplish the letter/number gesture recognition task from static image.
-For the first model we will use Azure Automated ML (_AutoML_ from now on) and then we will train a custom model whose hyperparameters are tuned using HyperDrive.
+In this project we are going to create two different models to accomplish the letter/number gesture recognition task from static images.

+For the first model we will use Azure Automated ML (_AutoML_).
+We will also develop and train a second custom model with Kera/Tensorflow framework whose hyperparameters are tuned using  _HyperDrive_ from _Azure Machine Learning_.
 Then we will compare the performance of both the models and we will deploy the best performing model as web service using Azure ML SDK.

 ![img](media/project_workflow.png)

-All steps are described int this document and a screencast that shows the processs and the final working ML application is provided.
+All steps are described in this document.
+A screencast that shows the processs and the final working ML application is provided together with Jupyter notebooks, Python scripts and trained model.

 ## Table Of Contents